Esther Frumkin

-Мары́я Я́каўлеўна Фру́мкіна), was a Belarusian Bundist revolutionary and publicist and Soviet politician who served as leader of the General Jewish Labour Bund in Lithuania, Poland and Russia, and later of the Yevsektsiya in the Soviet Union.
+Мары́я Я́каўлеўна Фру́мкіна), was a Belarusian Bundist revolutionary and publicist and Soviet politician who was a prominent leader of the General Jewish Labour Bund in Lithuania, Poland and Russia, and later of the Yevsektsiya in the Soviet Union.
 An ardent proponent of the Yiddish language, her political position on Jewish assimilation satisfied neither traditional Jews nor the Soviet leaders.

 Education and family background

 Khaye Malke Lifshitz was born in 1880 in the city of Minsk, then part of the Russian Empire.
-A grandfather was a rabbi, as was her first husband.
-After a second marriage, she was known as Esther Wichmann.

-Frumkin's father, Meyer Yankev Lifshitz, was well educated in both secular and classical Jewish studies.
-He wrote both poetry and prose.
-Basya, her mother, had family connections that included the Katzenellenbogens and Romms of Vilnius.
-Both were important families, known for their education, their position within the official Jewish community of Vilnius, and their successful business endeavors.
-Among other things, Tsvi-Hirsh Katzenellenbogen (1795–1868) supported Jewish social life and artistic talent through the salon he held in his home.
-One of his more important guests was Avrom Dov-Ber Lebensohn (1794–1878), whose poetry written in Hebrew played a role in the revival of it as a modern language.
-The Romms' publishing house printed books of all genres, in Yiddish as well as Hebrew, and without discriminating among the various religious factions of the time.
+Her grandfather was a Hasidic rabbi and scholar, while her father, Meyer Yankev Lifshitz, was educated in secular and Jewish studies and wrote poetry and prose.
+Her mother, Basya, came from the Katzenellenbogen and Romm families of Vilna.

 Esther was educated at home until the age of 11, studying Hebrew, the Talmud, and texts associated with both the maskilim and Zionist movements of her time.
 She then attended the gymnasium in Minsk, and went on to study philology and Russian literature at the Pedagogical University in Saint Petersburg.
 There she came into contact with revolutionary circles, and became familiar with Marxist theory.

 Professional career

-Frumkin began publishing in 1900, when she was twenty.
-Before joining the Bund, she was a social democrat.
-For the Bund she edited various periodicals.
-In 1910 she published On the Questions of the Yiddish Folkschul, a discussion of pedagogical issues, especially those associated with language instruction.
-In part an argument in support of the Bund's demand for national-cultural autonomy, it advocated the establishment of secular elementary schools for the children of the Jewish working class with the teaching to be in Yiddish.

-In the 1920s, while living in Moscow, she edited the Yevsektsiya's Yiddish newspaper Der Emes (The Truth), which focused on culture and education.
-Between 1921 and 1936, she was rector of KUNMZ (the Communist University of the National Minorities of the West), also located in Moscow, where she ran an advanced seminar on Leninism.
-She published a Yiddish biography of Vladimir Lenin as well as an eight-volume anthology of his writings.
+Frumkin was active in Social Democratic circles in Minsk from 1896 and joined the Bund in 1901.
+The Bund, in which Frumkin became a prominent leader, was an antizionist movement.
+She subsequently edited Bundist periodicals and wrote extensively on Jewish education.
+She stressed the need to impart elementary education in Yiddish in secular schools for the children of Jewish workers.
+In 1910, she published Tsu der Frage vegn der Yidisher Folkshul (On the Question of the Jewish Public School), which advocated secular elementary education in Yiddish for Jewish working-class children.

+Frumkin was arrested by the tsarist police in September 1907 and released shortly afterward.
+In 1908, she went into exile in Austria and Switzerland.
+She was arrested again in late 1912 and banished to Siberia.
+She escaped and spent most of World War I in hiding.

+Following the February Revolution of 1917, Frumkin returned to Minsk and was elected to the Bund Central Committee and was one of the editors of Der veker.

+Frumkin frequently appeared on stage giving speeches and became an active Bundist propagandist.

+When the Kombund dissolved in March 1921, Frumkin joined the Russian Communist Party and declared, “Bundism will continue to exist as long as there is a Jewish proletariat.”